China draws 3-stage path for Myanmar, Bangladesh to resolve Rohingya crisis

 The group behind those attacks, Arakan Rohingya Salvation Army (ARSA), had declared a one-month ceasefire on Sept.10, which was rejected by the Myanmar government.
 But there have been no serious clashes since.

-The United States and other Western countries have become more engaged with Myanmar in recent years, since it began a transition to civilian government after nearly 50 years of military rule.
-Currently, there is a power sharing arrangement, whereby Myanmar's generals retain autonomy over defence, internal security and border issues.
+The United States and other Western countries have become more engaged with Myanmar since it began a transition to civilian government after nearly 50 years of military rule.

-China has close relations with both Myanmar and Bangladesh, and has long been a key player in lawless borderlands where rebel ethnic groups have fought Myanmar's government for decades.
-The conflict in those border regions have occasionally pushed thousands of refugees to seek shelter in China.
+Myanmar's generals retain autonomy over defence, internal security and border issues in the current power-sharing arrangement.

-Since the Rohingya crisis, China has repeatedly expressed support for what it calls the Myanmar government's efforts to protect stability.
+China, with close ties to both Myanmar and Bangladesh, has long been a key player in lawless borderlands where rebel ethnic groups have battled Myanmar's government for decades in a conflict driving thousands of refugees to seek shelter in China.

-(Reporting by Ben Blanchard in BEIJING and Antoni Slodowski in YANGON; Editing by Simon Cameron-Moore)
+(Reporting by Ben Blanchard in BEIJING, Antoni Slodkowski in YANGON and Thomas Wilson in TOKYO; Editing by Simon Cameron-Moore)